Propaganda Records: Propaganda history

 The Finnish Propaganda Records was founded in the beginning of 1981 in Helsinki by Heikki Vilenius.
 The actual label logo Propaganda had already been created in the summer of 1979 for the Propaganda fanzine issues.

 Soon after the first releases the founder had a continuing radio program at Finnish Yle with name Suomirock.
 The name has become as an important part of meaning of Finnish rock within the later decades.

-Quite soon after 1the firstst Propaganda compilation album, Propaganda - Russia bombs Finland, in 1982 they announced co-operation with rockabilly shop Jensen Studio and Rockphone with a show at Lepakkoluola, the former addict flophouse, with a pile of performing bands.
+Quite soon after the first Propaganda compilation album, Propaganda - Russia bombs Finland, in 1982 they announced co-operation with rockabilly shop Jensen Studio and Rockphone with a show at Lepakkoluola, the former addict flophouse, with a pile of performing bands.
 Rockphone traded Propaganda issues well and imported actual punk rock until The Lords of the New Church from London via aeroplane.
 Later Propaganda arranged several hardcore shows in the year by the same way.
 Puntala-rock 1983 was one of the same kind of festivals around Finland.
 The event has returned latest since 2000 and has always performers around the world.

 In the late 1982 album issues Valtion vankina (As Prisoner of State) from Riistetyt and Ei raha oo mun valuuttaa (Money Is Not My Currency) from Appendix were just what was needed to offer a total shot of Finnish hardcore.
 A small flat record Totaalinen Kaaos (Total Chaos] by Kaaos was enough for a while.

 Soon in 1983 the other hillbilly Herbert Egoldt from West German Rock-O-Rama Records was interested to reissue and issue a couple of dozen albums from Finnish Propaganda Records.
 If the reason began from Egoldt's rockabilly years with John Peel in Britain since the late 1960s or comment by John Peel, who wrote to Egoldt in May 1980: "One thing about the records.
 Why do German singers sing in English?
 Is it because it is fashionable?
 Or is it a marketing consideration?
 Whichever it is, I think they should sing in German anyway."